cjoak1028/planets-fact-site/README.md

-# Frontend Mentor - Planets Fact Site
+# Planets Fact Site

-This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+A web application that showcases all planets of our solar system.

 ## Table of contents